Paul von Hindenburg: Second retirement

-The first presidential election was scheduled for 6 June 1920.
+Germany's first presidential election was constitutionally required to take place after the election for the first Reichstag, which was held on 6 June 1920.
 Hindenburg wrote to Wilhelm II, in exile in the Netherlands, for permission to run.
-Wilhelm approved, so on 8 March Hindenburg announced his intention to seek the presidency.
-Five days later Berlin was seized by regular and Freikorps troops led by General Lüttwitz, the commander of the Berlin garrison, who proclaimed a prominent civil servant, Wolfgang Kapp, president in a new government.
-Ludendorff and Colonel Bauer stood by Kapp's side.
-As the Reichswehr leadership refused to fight the coup, the legal government fled to Stuttgart.
-However the coup collapsed after six days as the civil service refused to cooperate and workers went on a general strike.
-The strike led to a Bolshevik uprising that was put down forcefully.
-Kapp died in prison while awaiting trial, Ludendorff fled to Bavaria where he was shielded by his fame, Bauer went into exile.
-The Reichstag postponed the presidential election and extended Ebert's term of office.
+Wilhelm approved, and on 8 March Hindenburg announced his intention to seek the presidency.
+The Reichstag, however, repeatedly postponed the presidential election due to internal unrest and in October 1922 extended Ebert's term of office until 30 June 1925.
 Hindenburg cut back on public appearances.

 His serenity was shattered by the illness of his wife Gertrud, who died of cancer on 14 May 1921.
 He kept close to his three children, their spouses and his nine grandchildren.
 His son Oskar was at his side as the field marshal's liaison officer.
 Hindenburg was financially sustained by a fund set up by a group of admiring industrialists.

-On 8 November 1923 Hitler, with Ludendorff at his side, launched the Beer Hall Putsch in Munich, which was suppressed by the Bavarian police.
-Hindenburg was not involved but inevitably was prominent in newspaper reports.
-He issued a statement urging national unity.
-On 16 November the Reichsbank introduced the Rentenmark, which was indexed to gold bonds.
-Twelve zeros were cut from prices, which stabilized.
-The political divisions in the nation began to ease.
-The foreign minister was Gustav Stresemann, the leader of the German People's Party.
-In 1924 the economy was shored up by the reduction in reparation payments in the Dawes Plan with loans from American banks.
-At Tannenberg in August before a crowd of 50,000 Hindenburg laid the headstone for an imposing memorial.
+On 8 November 1923, Adolf Hitler, with Ludendorff at his side, launched the Beer Hall Putsch in Munich, which was suppressed by the Bavarian police.
+Hindenburg was not involved but inevitably was prominent in newspaper reports and issued a statement urging national unity.
+At Tannenberg in August 1924 before a crowd of 50,000 Hindenburg laid the cornerstone for an imposing memorial at the site of the battle he had won in 1914.